Sometimes, we think we've got our messaging all figured out.

 - What are the thoughts running through your audience's head, in terms of what they currently already know that they want?

 - What might they have already done and tried -- and why is what you offer likely to produce a better result?
 (This is important for addressing any misconceptions they may have about why what you do might not work for them...)

 - Is there also something that they are powerfully craving on a soul level, that you can provide or help them with?
-E.g. with my clients, there is often an urge to give voice to their inner fire and to the bold message eating away at their heart, which they haven't had the support to express until now...
-Talking about this is a key part of my Thought Leader Message™ 🙂
+E.g. with many of my own 1:1 clients, there is often an urge to give voice to their inner fire and to the bold message eating away at their heart, which they haven't had the support to express until now...

 Think hard about these things.

 Then try weaving them into your sales copy!